-- Added-Item Name and Item Type - Changed-Displays the data that Changed with Original Value and New Value - Deleted-Item Name and Item Type - Merged-Original Item Name, Destination Item Name, and Item Type
+- Added-Item Name and Item Type - Changed-The data that changed, with Original Value and New Value - Deleted-Item Name and Item Type - Merged-Original Item Name, Destination Item Name, and Item Type

-When the Mark All as Reviewed button is selected, the CDR feature will place an "R" in the Reviewed column for each item list change your client made.
+When you click the Mark All as Reviewed button, the CDR feature places an R in the Reviewed column for each item list change your client made.
 Changes you make to the list while logged in as the External Accountant user are automatically marked as reviewed.